Structured Decompositions: Structural and Algorithmic Compositionality: Introduction

+Moreover, instances of our notion also turn up outside of combinatorial settings, When instantiated in the category of groups, structured decompositions coincide with `graphs of groups', a concept developed in the 1970s and central to Bass-Serre theory~\cite{serre1970groupes, serre2002trees, BASS19933, Higgins-fund-groupoid}.
+When dealing with manifolds and hybrid dynamical systems, structured decompositions appear independently under the name of ``hybrid objects'' in Ames' PhD thesis~\cite{ames2006categorical}.
+We treat these notions in Section~\ref{section examples}.
+The fact that the same formalism shows up in combinatorics, geometric group theory, and hybrid systems supports the need for a general theory of structured decompositions and width measures built from colimits: that is precisely the present contribution.

+One should not expect all combinatorial decomposition methods to arise as colimits.
+Colimits have a strong topological flavor, and there are combinatorial decomposition methods such as clique-width decomposition trees~\cite{courcelle1993, COURCELLE199687}, and rank decompositions~\cite{oum2006approximating} which do not display this topological kind of compositionality.
+For instance clique-width decomposition trees are defined via a grammar which allows joining two graphs together by adding edges between them: it is unclear how such an operation could be naturally described as a colimit.
+Section \ref{section future work} discusses the research problem of capturing these methods, along with other open questions.
+The appendix (Section \ref{section categories of graphs}) treats the properties of several different categories of graphs and hypergraphs in detail.

-\subsection{Related work}
+\subsection{Related Work}

-As we already mentioned, in graph theory there has been a considerable recent drive to generalize tree decompositions in two different ways.
-The first is to allow more general decomposition `shapes'~\cite{CARMESIN2022101, diestel-homotopy-groups} (e.g. cycle or planar decompositions etc.).
-This is the general notion of \textit{graph decompositions} introduced by Carmesin~\cite{CARMESIN2022101}.
-The second approach is to allow for more complex `bags' in a tree decomposition; this has been done, for example, by studying the notions such as $\mathcal{H}$-tree-width~\cite{H-tw-conference} or layered tree-width~\cite{layered-tw-shahrokhi2015, layered-tw-dujmovic2017}.
-These notions and combinations thereof can be expressed and studied by using our structured decompositions and thus this work opens exciting new research prospects in the interplay of categorial ideas with combinatorial ones.
+Recent efforts in graph theory have sought to generalize tree decompositions in two different ways.
+The first considers more general decomposition ``shapes'', such as cycle and planar decompositions; this is best exemplified by Carmesin's work on graph decompositions~\cite{carmesin-local2, diestel-homotopy-groups}.
+The second approach is to work with tree-shaped decompositions, but to allow for more complex ``bags''; examples include $\mathcal{H}$-treewidth~\cite{H-tw-conference} and layered treewidth~\cite{shahrokhi2015layered, dujmovic2017layered}.
+Our notion of structured decompositions bridges and unifies both approaches, promising exciting new avenues of research at the intersection of categorial and combinatorial ideas.

+There have been a few categorifications of treewidth in the literature so far; one of which is the starting point for the present paper.
+This is the notion of spined categories~\cite{bumpus2021generalizing, bumpus2023spined}, categories $\cat{C}$ equipped with a so called proxy-pushout operation and a sequence $\Omega: \mathbb{N}_= \to \cat{C}$ of objects called the spine.
+This paper originated as a generalization of spined categories to the case where the spine is filtration on the objects of $\cat{C}$, rather than being a sequence.
+This change allows us to recover many more examples of combinatorial invariants.